 What is the currency in Jamaica?

-The Jamaican dollar (JMD) is the island’s monetary unit, and 1000 Jamaican dollars equals around US$ 6.45 in March 2022.
+The Jamaican dollar (JMD) is the island’s monetary unit, and 1000 Jamaican dollars equals around US$ 6.45.

 Most inclusive resorts and tourism hot spots also largely accept US dollars in cash, as well as credit, and debit cards.

 The island is an emerging economy, so its prices will give backpackers a happy heart.
-Locals can expect to pay just US$20 for a meal and US$11 on public transport.
+Locals can expect to pay just US$20 for a meal and US$11 for public transport.

 Jamaica does have its expensive areas, though.
 In some hotspots, prices are jacked up by as much as 40%, so budget carefully and do your research.